VanillaCold/Spore-CommunityPlanetExpedition/README.md

 # Installation
 Right now, there's no build available of the mod for various reasons.
 But if you want to try it anyway...
-1. Use [the Spore ModAPI Develpoment Kit](https://emd4600.github.io/Spore-ModAPI/_installation.html) to compile both the mod and [a newer version of the Spore ModAPI Core DLLs](https://emd4600.github.io/Spore-ModAPI/_dev_d_l_ls.html).
+1. Use [the Spore ModAPI Develpoment Kit](https://emd4600.github.io/Spore-ModAPI/_installation.html) to compile the mod.
 2. Use [Sporemodder FX](https://emd4600.github.io/SporeModder-FX/) to turn the mod's project file into a Spore `.package` file.

 When the mod is finished, it'll be made available in this repo's Releases page as a `.sporemod` file, to install through the Spore ModAPI Easy Installer.